2002 Delphi Indy 300: Practice and qualifying

 The starting grid was determined by qualifying an hour after the third practice session ended.
 Each driver completed two laps, and the competitor with the slowest time did not qualify.
 The weather was pleasant and sunny.
 Hornish set a new track record at Chicagoland Speedway, his second of the season and his career, with a time of 24.5528 seconds at a speed of 222.867 mph after winning the season-opening Grand Prix of Miami at Homestead–Miami Speedway.
 Rice, who was 0.0570 seconds slower than Hornish, joined him on the front row of the grid.
 Unser qualified third, with Boat fourth.
-Completing the top ten were Cheever, Wheldon, Laurent Rédon, Buhl, and Giaffone.
+Completing the top ten were Cheever, Wheldon, Laurent Redon, Buhl, and Giaffone.
 The rest of the field lined up as De Ferran, Fisher, Jeff Ward, Eliseo Salazar, Airton Daré, Scott Sharp, Tony Renna, Alex Barron, Raul Boesel, Ray, Castroneves, Buddy Lazier, Will Langhorne, George Mack, and Noda.
 Scott Mayer did not qualify due to fluctuating oil pressure; the IRL barred him from competing due to inexperience.
 After qualifying, Hornish said he would put forward his strong form into the race, "When we start on the pole and the people were are running with for the championship are 11th and 20th or whatever, it helps out quite a bit."

 The final practice session was held on Saturday afternoon in hot weather.
 The first caution came after 18 minutes when race officials discovered debris in turn two.
 Wheldon slowed in the fourth turn with his engine failing and engaged neutral gear before stopping nine minutes later.
 Hornish led with a lap of 24.3401 seconds with Unser Jr. second-quickest.
 Rice was third, with Wheldon fourth, and Cheever fifth.